Updated November 21, 2019

 Amman has soul.
 You see it in the graceful architecture of it mosques, temples and churches.
 You hear it in the melodic chants of the call to prayer.
 You taste it in the nutty, honey desserts sold throughout the city, and you feel it in the smiles and hospitality of the people.

-THE NEW JORDAN MUSEUM
+VISIT THE NEW JORDAN MUSEUM

 SAVOR THE STREETS OF AMMAN, JORDAN

 Next head to the Roman Amphitheater but go there on foot either via King Talal Street or Queaish Street.
 Both will take you to the Amphitheater.
 The walk takes some time, about one to two hours depending on how long you linger, but it will take you through some of the more interesting parts of Amman where the locals shop and eat.
 Strolling the streets of this ancient city is one of the most interesting things to do in Amman.

 You won’t see many tourists on this route.
 What you will see are large bustling markets, ancient winding streets, mosques and little alleys that end in restaurants serving steaming slabs of lamb and fresh baked bread.